MohawkTSDB/MohawkTSDB.github.io/README.md

 #### Storage Plugins

-Mohawk architecture makes it easy to implement and set up [plugins](/storage) for new data storage.
+Mohawk architecture makes it easy to implement and set up storage plugins for new data storage.
 The storage directory include documentation, examples and a template for plugin development.

-###### Current storage plugin list include:
+##### Current storage plugin list include:

 | Plugin name       |  Storage          | Advantages                                  | Use case                                 |
 |-------------------|-------------------|---------------------------------------------|------------------------------------------|